Skip to contents

 Normalization

 There are two types of normalization involved in Seahorse data analysis.
-One is background normalization done by the Wave software. ceas will produce a warning if it finds that the “Background” data are not 0 (see first row of the table above).
+The first type of normalization is background normalization, which is typically performed within in the Seahorse Wave software.
+If the Seahorse data has been background normalized, the “Background” wells should have OCR and ECAR values of 0. ceas will flag the user with a warning if the “Background” OCR and ECAR values are not 0 (see first row of the table above).

 norm_csv <- system.file("extdata", package = "ceas") |>